 Finally, an activity stream exists to showcase user interactions on an instance.
 It’s not super comprehensive at the moment, but at scale it could be another neat way to discover tracks and musicians

 These are still very much early days for the project, but the platform holds an incredible amount of promise.
-It’s exciting for the exact same reasons that PeerTube is exciting, in the sense that it could bring rich federated media applications into the fediverse, and give independent artists and publishers their own space to showcase their work.
+It’s exciting for the exact same reasons that PeerTube is exciting, in the sense that it could bring rich federated media applications into the Free Network, and give independent artists and publishers their own space to showcase their work.

 Thanks for reading about Funkwhale!
 If you’re interested in learning more, hacking on the codebase, hosting an instance, or contributing to the project in some way, check out the links below.